benkalmus/elixir-rest-api-example/README.md

 # Further work to complete this application and Production-ready

-Due to running short on my self-imposed time constraint (and clashes with personal-life) I have added the following feature/work that I would consider for a feature-complete app.
-Please understand that this is by no means a complete list.

 ## Storing Salary (money)
 - Currently using integer: should at least create a wrapper that scales by some factor, e.g 100,